-The previous evaluation computed the classification and error rates using poses at all 21 viewpoints.
-We next evaluated the recognition capability of RI as a function of the viewpoint to determine which views are most informative toward discrimination of the actions.
-The Bayes error for
+The previous evaluation computed classification and error rates using 21 viewpoints.
+We next evaluated the recognition capability of RI as a function of the viewpoint to determine which views are most informative toward discrimination of the given actions.
+The Bayes error for the images at each of the 21 views is presented in Table 4.
+As expected, the best views for recognition were located near the side $(R_y = -90^\circ)$ at mostly horizontal views.
+Interestingly, a downward looking view from behind the person produced the largest error (22%).